 Download Lightroom Free to test this raw photo editing software before subscription.

 The presets described below are Chester’s signature creations that he uses during the initial photo editing stage.
-This set includes 4 color and a pair of B&W presets that cost $75.
+This set includes 4 color and a pair of B&W filters that cost $75.
 Chester doesn’t chase after trends, giving preference to clean and natural skin tones, and maintaining a cohesive style no matter how many photo shoots he goes through.

 Phil Chester ordinarily resorts to this option when editing his color photographs.
 The preset focuses on ensuring the skin tone is as natural as possible and does an amazing job 90% of the time.
 All you’ll have to do is slightly tweak the lighting and white balance afterward.